Circulating re-entrant waves promote maturation of hiPSC-derived cardiomyocytes in self-organized tissue ring

 M. Hörning§, M. Nakahata§, P. Linke, A. Yamamoto, M. Veschgini, S. Kaufmann, Y. Takashima, A. Harada and M. Tanaka

-Brief Summary: ''...
-We apply a new class of revirsible rigidity switching hydrogels cross-linked by supramolecular host-guest interactions to actively control cells.
-In this study, the morphological dynamics of C2C12 myoblast in response to changes in substrate stiffness was observed and quantified in real time exemplarily.
-Actin depolarization dynamics as well as cellular responses are tracked over time. ...''
+Brief Summary: ''A new class of reversible rigidity switching hydrogels to actively control cells is used.
+Actin depolarization dynamics as well as cellular responses are tracked over time.''